drunkleen/gatekeeper/README.md

 ## To-Do List

-Use this checklist to keep track of the tasks you need to accomplish for your project.

 1. [x] **Fix Bash Script:** Address issues and optimize the existing Bash script.
 2. [ ] **Fix UI:** Resolve any user interface-related issues or enhance the design for a better user experience.
 3. [ ] **Add Multilanguage Support:** Implement translations for multiple languages to make your project more accessible.